RLuckom/water-shape/readme.md

 The maintainer complexity budget for this project is invested heavily in the description of the data schema defined in `schema/schema.js`.
 Any new maintainer will need to learn to understand the format of that object and the meanings of its parts.
-From that schema object comes the basic structure of each ofthe data manipulation objects, the server's API, and the schema of the database itself.
+From that schema object comes the basic structure of each of the data manipulation objects, the server's API, and the schema of the database itself.
 When a new maintainer learns the schema object and one of the data manipulation objects, that is enough to write domain logic, as well as generic tests that will run against all the data manipulation objects to further